 it is with a heavy heart that we affirm the family court order.

-Since the transfer, Matt and Melanie have only spoken to Veronica one brief time despite repeated attempts to speak with her.
+Since the transfer, Matt and Melanie have only spoken to their daughter one brief time despite repeated attempts to speak with her.
 During their one and only conversation, Veronica said, “Hi Mommy.
 Hi Daddy.
 I love you!”

 At the root of all of this is the issue of fundamental fairness and recognition of basic human rights of all people.
 Children are not chattels nor are they the personal property of an Indian tribe, their birth parents or their adoptive parents.
 They are individuals who have unique, fundamental rights and needs.
 Above all, they have the right to permanency and a loving, nurturing family environment providing them stability and security.
 They should have all these rights irrespective of their race as do all other American children.